Method Comparison at a Glance

 The Rest

 Pull the tri tip at 128–130°F and rest it on a cutting board for 10–15 minutes.
-Don’t tent it with foil — that steams the crust you just built.
+Don’t tent it with foil - that steams the crust you just built.
 Slice against the grain (see The Cut for grain direction) and serve immediately.
+Or pile it on a French roll - see the tri tip sandwich.

 If you don’t have red oak, post oak or white oak are the closest substitutes.
 Avoid mesquite for Santa Maria style - it burns hotter and the flavor profile is more Texan than Central Coast.